17- LIFE IN GOD'S KINGDOM-Fruit-Part 2

 2 Corinthians 8:11-15

 This refers to our character.
 We're either abiding in Him and being transformed to be like Him or we are developing apart from Jesus.
-What is the biggest clue to someone's heart?
-Reread:
+The biggest clue to the heart of anyone are the words that they speak.

 As we close this course on meaning and purpose I'd like to remind you of the true gospel or good news that's available to all of us if we choose it.